 "We don't feel the pressure of eroding American support," said Col. Blair Alexander, task force commander.
 "We focus on what's in front of us.
 We'll leave those (strategy) discussions to the politicians."

 That was a sentiment shared by Staff Sgt.
 Angelo Carvalho of North Las Vegas, Nev.
 "I think the public has misunderstood what's happening," he said.
 "We're doing great things in Iraq and it takes time.
-It took our country 14 years to put together a constitution."

 The 300 soldiers about 70 from California will be primarily planning logistics for Iraq's army and police.
 Their duties will include helping Iraqis with budgeting, transportation and medical support.